Anjan Puisto

 Anjan Puisto is an arboretum near the town of Mikkeli, Finland, founded by artist Anja Laaksonen in 1968.
 The arboretum is known for its variance of different features ranging from tree and plant species to statues, paintings, ponds and animals.

 History

+"I do like animals.
+I could never kill anything.
+If a worm comes up when I'm digging with a shovel, I'll cover it back up so it won't die."

+— —Anja Laaksonen on working on Anjan Puisto.